-If you have adopted a dog and are not sure of the vaccination history, you should consult with the adoption agency or your local vet on the best method for providing the best care possible.
+If you have adopted a dog and are not sure of the vaccination history.
+Consult with the adoption agency or your local vet on the best method for providing the best care possible.
 If you’ve recently bought a puppy, the breeder should provide you with a schedule or a certificate that includes the first vaccination.

 Are yearly vaccinations for dogs necessary?

 Your vet should have a history of your pet and can let you know what vaccines need to be given on which date.
-Some vaccines last longer than others and may not need a booster every year, but in most years your dog will need a booster shot to keep the vaccines working properly.
+Some vaccines last longer than others and may not need a booster every year.
+In most years your dog will need a booster shot to keep the vaccines working properly.

 How often should dogs be vaccinated?

 In the past it was considered good ownership to have your pets vaccinated once per year.
 But, now with new technology in vaccines many are lasting much longer than twelve (12) months.
 For a puppy, that has not previously had any vaccinations, they will start at about eight (8) weeks old and receive three vaccinations with the last one being after they are sixteen (16) weeks old.

 In dogs (i.e. older than one year, or fifteen months for large breeds) you can expect to have vaccinations either once per year up to once every three years.
 This depends on the potency of the vaccine and the current level of antibodies present in your pet.
 As most vaccines work inside dogs differently, this can be based on their breed, and health concerns, the exact timeframe for your vaccines can be difficult to generalise.

 The best method for deciding the frequency of your pets vaccinations is with consultation with your current vet.
 A titre test can be conducted to determine the amount of antibodies present in your dog.
 This can then be used to show if there is a need for an immunity booster.